5l1v3r1/NeoRAT/README.md

 * __python client.py__ ARGUMENTS: __-ip [server IP] -p [server port]__<br>
 The client script is abit easier, you can specify the IP & port of the server you're running server.py from.
 By default the ip is localhost & port is 1200.

-## Notes
-Neo is open source & i'm not responsible for the use of the project.
-Please don't use it for illegal purposes.
+_Please don't use Neo for illegal purposes_